KJPMolgenLab/ELAB_LOADER/Readme.md

 # Legal and Credits

+this Script is published under [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/)

-ELAB LOADER was created by Luca Fries and Andreas Chiocchetti as a custom solution for our lab to fulfill the requirement of uploading specific dataset items to our  ELAB database(s)
+ELAB LOADER was created by Luca Fries and Andreas Chiocchetti: this is custom solution for our lab to fulfill the requirement of uploading specific dataset items to our ELAB database(s)